Jmaharman/fsharp-a-beginners-guide/Lessons/day-14-pattern-matching-part-1.md

 Another useful pattern is called the identifier pattern.
 You can associate this with your understanding of discriminated unions, where by you state the label of what you are trying to match.

-We can do this for an Option, which is a discriminated union of
+We can do this for an `Option`, which is a discriminated union of

 ```fsharp
 // Some | None, like so: